 This is a great value for money monitor option.
 Offering a monitor packed full of features and flexibility.

-My favorite feature of the DELL U2415 is the ultra thin bezel.
-This is perfect for a multiple monitor setup.
-The screen edge almost disappears and provides an almost seamless visual experience between monitors.
+My favorite feature of the DELL U2717D is the ultra thin bezel.
+This monitor boasts world’s thinnest borders on all edges.
+Making it perfect for a multiple monitor setup.
+The screen edge almost disappears and provide an almost seamless visual experience between monitors.

-The U2415 picture quality is comparable with models that cost significantly more.
+The U2717D picture quality is comparable with more expensive models.
 Colors are accurate and has a wide viewing angle.

-This is a high quality monitor at an affordable price is perfect for a multiple monitor day trading workstation setup.
+This is a high quality monitor at an affordable price that’s perfect for a multiple monitor day trading workstation setup.

 If your wanting to up your screen size without comprising on picture quality and not break the bank.
 Then the HP 27 Inch Z27n G2 is a great option.